The dementia timebomb: Ageing Japan faces healthcare crisis

 The overwhelming mental, physical and economic burden of caregiving has led to tragedy.

-The reality of caring for a incapacitated loved one can push people to the brink.
+The reality of caring for an incapacitated loved one can push people to the brink.

-One 50-year-old Tokyo resident who has been taking care of his 85-year-old dementia-stricken mother for six years, told Agence France-Presse he had murderous thoughts about her.
+One 50-year-old Tokyo resident who has been taking care of his 85-year-old dementia-stricken mother for six years, said he had murderous thoughts about her.

 “I seriously want to manage my anger because I might kill her if I explode,” said the man, who requested anonymity.